|

 Depending on your source and how they count, there are typically said to be between 5-7 uses for silent e.

-Some example of words that follow the vowel-consonant-e pattern in which silent e has this job are:
+Some examples of words that follow the vowel-consonant-e pattern in which silent e has this job are:

 like cake hose flute Pete